 The People of the Cave as an Example

-To illustrate this further, we can take the story of the People of the Cave, which was revealed in a specific occasion as an answer to a question by the pagan Arabs to the Prophet (peace be upon him) to test his answer and to know whether he is a prophet or not.
+To illustrate this further, we can take the story of the People of the Cave.
+Their story was revealed in a specific occasion as an answer to a question by the pagan Arabs to the Prophet.
+They did so to test his answer and to know whether he is a prophet or not.

 The specific context serves as an answer to a question.
 However, looking at the universality of the verses, we realize that they depict a human situation in which people of faith flee from a tyrant who does not allow them their freedom of faith.

-At the time of the Prophet, the story could relate to the situation of the emerging Muslim community and the early migrants to Abyssinia; now it relates to any who have to leave their home because they are not allowed to practice their faith.
+At the time of the Prophet, the story could relate to the situation of the emerging Muslim community.
+This, as well as the early migrants to Abyssinia.
+Now it relates to any who have to leave their home because they are not allowed to practice their faith.

-In the future, the verses will continue to serve as a message to all believers who are forced to flee from tyranny that their name will be written in history and the name of their persecutor will be also disgraced therein; that they will end up getting victory and their opponent will get nothing and will never be able to oppress the word of truth.
+In the future, the verses will continue to serve as a message to all believers who are forced to flee from tyranny.
+Their name will be written in history and the name of their persecutor will be also disgraced therein.
+They will end up getting victory and their opponent will get nothing and will never be able to oppress the word of truth.